Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Examples of common indoor air contaminants and their main sources include:

-It is common for people to report one or more of the following symptoms:
+IAQ issues do not affect everyone in the same way.
+When it is an issue, it is common for people to report one or more of the following symptoms:

 People generally notice their symptoms after several hours at work and feel better after they have left the building or when they have been away from the building for a weekend or a vacation.

 Many of these symptoms may also be caused by other health conditions including common colds or the flu, and are not necessarily due to poor IAQ.
-This fact can make identifying and resolving IAQ problems more difficult.
+This fact can make identifying and resolving IAQ issues more difficult.

 The term sick building syndrome (SBS) is used to describe cases in which building occupants experience adverse health effects that are apparently linked to the time they spend in the building.
-However, no specific illnesses or cause can be identified.

 Building-Related Illness (BRI) refers to less frequent (but often more serious) cases of people becoming ill after being in a specific building at a certain time.
 In these cases, there is usually a similar set of clinical symptoms experienced by the people and a clear cause can often be found upon investigation.
 Legionnaires Disease is an example of BRI caused by bacteria which can contaminate a building's air conditioning system.